JCSDA/jedi-docs/docs/using/building_and_running/running_skylab.rst

          region = us-east-1

-The commands for loading the modules to compile and run Skylab are provided in separate sections for :doc:`HPC platforms <../jedi_environment/modules>` and :doc:`AWS instances (AMIs) <../jedi_environment/cloud/singlenode>`.
+The commands for loading the modules to compile and run SkyLab are provided in separate sections for :doc:`HPC platforms <../jedi_environment/modules>` and :doc:`AWS instances (AMIs) <../jedi_environment/cloud/singlenode>`.
 Users need to execute these commands before proceeding with the build of ``jedi-bundle`` below.

 2- Build jedi-bundle
 ^^^^^^^^^^^^^^^^^^^^